pointnetwork/pointnetwork/deployspace/README.md

 To Deploy a Zapp from any folder location.

 1. Copy the [./point-deploy](./scripts/point-deploy) script to your global executable folder.
-On a mac this is the folder `/usr/local/bin`.
+On a Mac this is the folder `/usr/local/bin` (so just run `cp ~/.point/src/scripts/point-deploy /usr/local/bin`)
 2. Make sure that Point Network repo is cloned to your local machin in the directory `~/.point/src`.
 3. Start a Point Network node using `docker-compose up -d` from the `~/.point/src` directory.
 4. Navigate to the folder where you have your Zapp that you want to deploy.